gbroxey/blog/wip.md

 You'll have to poke at the constant coefficient on $y$ in your implementation.

 Very short note here - I'm reusing the `FIArray` container from [last time][lucyfenwick].
 Read the relevant section of the linked post if you want some context, but here it's just an easy container for our data.
-The following is a Nim implementation of this algorithm.
+The following is an implementation of this algorithm.

 ```nim
 proc genDivisorSummatory(x: int64, k: int, m: int64): FIArray =